Discovering your painting style… as a beginner not knowing how to find your painting style can make you feel out of place or lost.

 It will also help you overcome the fear of white paper allowing you to paint confidently.

 Remember, challenging yourself is how you discover new techniques and learn new skills thus growing your skill level.

 Paint what interests/inspires you

 If you don’t see any progress with your practicing, it could be because you’re practicing the techniques you’ve already learned.
-This can be a sign to try learning then practicing a new technique.
+This can be a sign to try practicing a new technique.

 Add your own touch

 Remember that when you are painting, you can be free with what you paint in and leave out from your reference image.

 Keep in mind that when using reference images, they are there to guide you and not tell you exactly how to paint your picture.

 You can change the colors, omit certain elements or even add new elements from your imagination.